trilliwon/mobile-flashcards/README.md

 - View decks
 - Create decks
-- Delete decks
 - Solve quiz from deck
 - Add cards to a specific deck
-- Delete cards from a specific deck

 ### License